mongodb/docs/source/includes/api/list-tables/event-response-documents-cloud.rst

      - Unique identifier for the alert configuration associated with the ``alertId``.

+   * - apiKeyId
+     - string
+     - Unique identifier for the :ref:`API Key <about-org-api-keys>` that triggered this event.

+       If this field is present in the response, |mms| does not return the ``userId`` field.

    * - clusterId
      - string
      - ID of the cluster to which this event applies.